kawaiipantsu/tpotce-fullscreen-attackmap/README.md

 ## Installation

+SORRY NO CODE HERE YET :)
+Give me a few more days, only missing the top10 lists.

 Todo ...

 But TL;DR is that i expose map_redis port like `64379:6379` to the internal network so that i can reach it directly from this nodejs solution.
 So i piggyback on `map_data` and `map_redis` that both works really well.